acap613/clicky-game/README.md

 # About this code
-this code was predominantly created using "npx create-react-app clicky-game" in node as well as downloading a few extra npm packages. the only coding I did, outside the CSS/Bootstrap for design purposes, was create the components folders, and of coure fleshed out the App.js to include the components, shuffle logic, and picture ids.
+this code was predominantly created using "npx create-react-app clicky-game" in node as well as downloading a few extra npm packages. the only coding I did, outside the CSS/Bootstrap for design purposes, was create the components folders, and of course fleshed out the App.js to include the components, shuffle logic, and picture ids.

 # Heroku